William Wallace: Silent years prior to the Wars of Independence

 Some historians believe Wallace must have had some earlier military experience in order to lead a successful military campaign in 1297.
 Campaigns like Edward I of England's wars in Wales might have provided a good opportunity for a younger son of a landholder to become a mercenary soldier.
 Wallace's personal seal bears the archer's insignia, so he may have fought as an archer in Edward's army.

-Walter Bower states that Wallace was "a tall man with the body of a giant ... with lengthy flanks ... broad in the hips, with strong arms and legs ... with all his limbs very strong and firm".
-Blind Harry's Wallace reaches seven feet.
+Walter Bower's mid-15th-century Scotichronicon, states that Wallace was "a tall man with the body of a giant ... with lengthy flanks ... broad in the hips, with strong arms and legs ... with all his limbs very strong and firm".
+Blind Harry's late 15th-century poem The Wallace, asserts Wallace was seven feet tall, though the historical accuracy of this claim is questionable.

 Start of the uprising

 The first act definitely known to have been carried out by Wallace was his killing of William de Heselrig, the English High Sheriff of Lanark, in May 1297.
 He then joined with William the Hardy, Lord of Douglas, and they carried out the raid of Scone.
 This was one of several rebellions taking place across Scotland, including those of several Scottish nobles and Andrew Moray in the north.

 The uprising suffered a blow when the nobles submitted to the English at Irvine in July.
-Wallace and Moray were not involved, and continued their rebellions.
-Wallace used the Ettrick Forest as a base for raiding, and attacked Wishart's palace at Ancrum.
+Wallace and Moray were not involved and continued their rebellions.
+Wallace used the Ettrick Forest as a base for raiding and attacked Wishart's palace at Ancrum.
 Wallace and Moray met and joined their forces, possibly at the siege of Dundee in early September.